namubiru32/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays the third line of the file a shell script that creates a file with an exact name script that writes into the file
+Write a script that duplicates the last line of the file iacta